YEAR 1 – YEAR 6

-Utilising the ‘traditional’ Montessori multi-age grouping for these primary age groups means the mixed age grouping environment allows children to learn to help and be helped by their peers.
-Their interactions are with children whose age and abilities are varied and we believe that this helps our students gain an appreciation for their achievements and the accomplishments of others, while being challenged by the achievements of their fellow students.
+In these classes, student interactions are with others whose age and abilities are varied, and we believe that this helps our students to gain an appreciation for their achievements and the accomplishments of others, while being challenged by the achievements of their fellow students.

-By the time children reach the age of nine they enter the second plane of development where they begin to move away from the use of equipment towards a more abstract exploration of the world.
-Children are encouraged to make connections between subject areas and computers, iPads and other technologies are increasingly used as learning tools.
+By the time students reach the age of nine, they begin to move away from the use of equipment and towards a more abstract exploration of the world.
+Students are encouraged to make connections between subject areas.
+Computers, iPads and other technologies are increasingly used as learning tools.